-Processes that would initiate real and significant change – and that would actually change the traditional order of things, were lacking.
+Processes that would initiate real and significant change – which would change the traditional order of things, were lacking.
 Feminism and gender issues remain quite challenging topics in Armenia’s everyday reality.
-A lot of misperceptions and negative attitudes surround notions of gender, women’s rights and women’s movement.
-Rather than being associated with equal access to human rights, democratic development and progress, it raises notions of perversion, pedophilia and bestiality.
+Misperceptions and negative attitudes are still common when talking about gender, women’s rights and women’s movement.
+Rather than being associated with equal access to human rights, democratic development and progress, these concepts raise notions of perversion, paedophilia and bestiality.

-“Being a women human rights defender in such an atmosphere means that we have to fight for other women’s basic freedoms, and at the same time, combat violence against ourselves.
+“Being a female human rights defender in such an atmosphere means that we must fight for other women’s basic freedoms, and at the same time, combat violence against ourselves.
 This has not changed with the revolution”, Gohar explains.

 “Traitors of the Nation”

-Gohar and her colleagues have been labeled as “traitors of the nation”, as “threats to Armenian values” and “destroyers of families” only because they do their utmost to enhance women’s knowledge about protecting their own rights.
-Support from state institutions, including the police, is also insufficient.
+Gohar and her colleagues have been labelled as “traitors of the nation”, as “threats to Armenian values” and “destroyers of families” only because they do their utmost to enhance women’s ability to protect their own rights.
+There is no support from state institutions, including the police.

 “Because we are women, we are perceived as easy targets.
-Because we are outspoken about violence against women sexually, and about reproductive rights and LGBT rights, things have become quite difficult for us.
-People call for violence against us, death threats and hate flourish.
+Because we are outspoken about sexual violence against women, about reproductive rights and LGBTI rights, things have become quite difficult for us.
+People are encouraged to be violent against us, we receive death threats and hate speech flourish around us.
 But we will not give up”, says Gohar.

-Being a women human rights defender in such an atmosphere means that we have to fight for other women’s basic freedoms, and at the same time, combat violence against ourselves.
+Being a female human rights defender in such an atmosphere means that we have to fight for other women’s basic freedoms, and at the same time, combat violence against ourselves.